Parental alienation is more common than many parents think, and fathers are more likely to be victims of this form of abuse.

 As a result, the child’s relationship with the disparaged parent is damaged.
 At Musemeche Law, our experienced family lawyers have seen many custody disputes involving parental alienation.
 We help clients recognize signs of parental alienation and fight back against this form of abuse.

-Five Signs That a Mother is Alienating a Child from Their Father
+Five Signs That a Mother Is Alienating a Child From Their Father

 If you are a father who is concerned that your former spouse and the mother of your child is alienating you, it is vital to know the signs of parental alienation.
 Parental alienation can be subtle, which is why it may be necessary to consult with an attorney to determine whether or not your ex is trying to alienate your children from you.